sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 For a particular win of this approach, look at the method *DnException#canRetry* and ask if any other application can answer whether a retry should be done as authoritatively.

+## Execution Context

+In other applications, user session data and active database sessions are all stored in thread locals, making them essentially invisible elements when executing the code during debug.
+Thread local storage is also used to control dynamic binding between various elements of an application.
+In this application, we put all those attributes into a single class named DnCxt with an intent to make all this data explicit and immediately available during a debug session.
+It also eliminates complications when delegating code to worker threads.

 ## Enums